Lecture plans

 - See the online schedule for your team’s exact time, and plan to be here 5 mins early.

-- You need to have a software release built, and you should plan on demoing your application from one machine.
+- You need to have a software release built, and you should plan on demoing your application from one of your team’s computers.

 - Everyone on the team must attend the demo in-person (unless you have coordinated with me ahead-of-time).